Dogcatfee/Archiso_XFCE4/README.md

   >- A CPU with reliable voltages and reliable heat transfer.
 -----------------------------------------------------------------------------
  * Basic explanation stuff:
+  >- ./setup_path.sh is to add the last line to ./pacman.conf for
+    the aur packages.
+Build will not continue without this.
   >- Makefile build is a shortcut for sudo ./build.sh -v
   >- Makefile clean is a shortcut for sudo rm -r ./work
   >- Packages can be added to or removed from packages.x86_64